wp-plugins/shortpixel-image-optimiser/readme.txt

 = What types of formats can be optimised? =

-For now, ShortPixel supports JPEG, PNG and GIF formats.
+For now, ShortPixel supports JPEG, PNG, PDF and GIF formats.
 Animated GIFs and thumbnails are also optimised.
 Additional formats are scheduled for optimisation in the future.

 = I’m stuck.
 What do I do? =